freeradical13/freeradical13.github.io/index.md

 [Active transport][] is the movement of molecules up their concentration gradient using energy such as ATP:

 * [Ion channels][] (or [ion transporters][] or ion pumps) create electrochemical gradients that let in cations since otherwise they cannot get in due to the negatively charged cytoplasm.
-Many ion channels are [ligand gated channels][] which open or close in response to bound ligands on the extracellular side.
+    * [Ligand-gated ion channels][] open or close in response to bound ligands on the extracellular side.
     * A [sodium-potassium pump][] exchanges 3 Na<sup>+</sup> from the inside of the cell for 2 K<sup>+</sup> from the outside of the cell, thus pumping a net one positive charge out of the cytoplasm and decreasing the membrane potential.
 This type of pump is called an [electrogenic pump][].
     * A [proton pump][] is an electrogenic pump which pumps H<sup>+</sup> out of a cell.